aramse/random/k8s-tools/resource-version-checker/README.md

 # Kubernetes Resource Version Checker

-## Background
+## Summary
-Supported Kubernetes API resource versions can change with every release.
+Kubernetes API resource versions can be deprecated with every release, however your Kubernetes cluster will not warn you when deploying a deprecated or alpha/beta resource.

-This tool scans files for defined Kubernetes resources, compares the defined API version for each with the current/recommended version according to the Kubernetes API server (via `kubectl explain`), and reports on any differences.
+This tool scans files for defined Kubernetes resources, compares the API version for each against the current/recommended version according to the Kubernetes API server (via `kubectl explain`), and reports on any differences.

+### Prerequisites
+- [yq](https://github.com/kislyuk/yq) (a yaml wrapper for `jq`) and [kubectl](https://kubernetes.io/docs/tasks/tools/) are installed
+- `kubectl` is configured to point to the Kubernetes cluster you would like to query for recommended resource versions

 ## Usage
 Use this tool by simply running the following command from this directory, optionally supplying a directory in which to scan for Kubernetes resource manifests (defaults to `resources`).